Jitendra7529/Customer_management/README.md

    ```

 ## 📌 Usage
-- Run the application and start adding student records.
+- Run the application and start adding customer records.
 - Modify or delete records as needed.

 ## 🤝 Contributing